-Footage filmed on his GoPro Max 360 camera showed the fearless 33-year-old flying off Snowdon's Clogwyn Du’r Arddu with his chute safely opening in mid-air before landing smoothly on the ground 250 metres below on the rocky beach in front of the Llyn Du’r Arddu lake.
+Footage filmed on his GoPro Max 360, one of the best action cameras showed the fearless 33-year-old flying off Snowdon's Clogwyn Du’r Arddu with his chute safely opening in mid-air before landing smoothly on the ground 250 metres below on the rocky beach in front of the Llyn Du’r Arddu lake.

 After the parachute opened, Tim let go of the bike’s handlebars to slow his descent and grabbed the chute’s steering lines, to guide him to his landing spot.
 At the last moment he regained control of the handlebars to ensure a smooth landing.

 “I was so unbelievably stoked after landing this one.
 I haven’t felt like this after a jump for a long time.
 Freeride MTB was probably my first love in extreme sports.
 Sending road gaps and drops, my mentality had to change when I started BASE from just “sending it” to a more controlled and calculated approach.
 This is why I think this stunt went so smoothly, planning, preparation and experience.

 I collaborated with Jamis Bikes and GO Outdoors for this stunt.
 I’ve had it in mind for a while, and it became more of a reality once I started planning it with the team.
 It also took me a while to find a suitable location and we had a very small window of just three days to work with in terms of weather and availability.
 Luckily, it all came together nicely.”